Prema Pusthakam: Plot

-Sreekar (Ajith Kumar) and Charitra (Kanchan) are college students.
+Sreekar and Charitra are college students.
 They are expelled from their college.
 They find themselves homeless and unemployed.
-They decide to get married.
+They decide to marry.
 On the eve of the marriage, a rich old man tries to disrobe Charitra with the intention of raping her.
 Charitra prevents him from disrobing and raping her.
 She stabs him to death with a thick piece of glass.
-The next day, she gets married to Sreekar.
-Seconds after the wedding, police personnel enters the marriage hall and arrest Charitra on the charges of murdering the old man.
+The next day, she marries Sreekar.
+Seconds after the wedding, police enter the marriage hall and arrest Charitra on charges of murdering the old man.
 Even after this incident, Sreekar neither hates her nor does he abandon her.
-The courts finds Charitra guilty of murder and sentences her.
+The court finds Charitra guilty of murder and sentences her.

 Cast

 Production

-The film was written by Gollapudi Srinivas, son of noted director Gollapudi Maruthi Rao, in early 1992 and Ajith Kumar was signed on to feature in the lead role.
+The film was written by Gollapudi Srinivas, son of noted director Gollapudi Maruthi Rao, on the basis of the 1989 Bengali film Aamar Tumi.
+In early 1992 and Ajith Kumar was signed on to feature in the lead role.
+Shooting for the film began on 2 August 1992.
 However, during the ninth day of the shoot, the debutant director died after succumbing to injuries suffered during a water accident on sets in Vizag, Andhra Pradesh.
 The death led to creation of the Gollapudi Srinivas Award, with the director's father Gollapudi Maruthi Rao giving the award to promising debutant directors to continue his son's legacy.
 The film was duly delayed and later completed by Srinivas's father and only released in 1993.